ZGIS/malawi_atlas_public/docs/qgis.rst

 Installation
 ************

 `QGIS <https://www.qgis.org/>`_ is a desktop program that runs on Windows, Mac and Linux.
 It is free and open source, meaning that it is developed by a worldwide community.
 It does not cost anything.
-It can be downloaded from here: `https://www.qgis.org/en/site/forusers/download.html <https://www.qgis.org/en/site/forusers/download.html>`_

 Basemap
 *******

 In order to see a basemap (a map in the background) it is necessary to connect to a ``XYZ Tile Service``.
-In your ``Browser`` panel, navigate to ``XYZ Tiles``.
-Right click and choose ``New Connection`` and enter these values:
+In your QGIS ``Browser`` panel, navigate to ``XYZ Tiles``.
+Right click and choose ``New Connection`` and enter the following values:

 Name: ``OpenStreetmap``